jupitercow/gravity-forms-post-updates/readme.txt

 Tags: gravity forms, update posts, frontend, front end Requires at least: 3.6.1
 Tested up to: 4.1.1
-Stable tag: 1.2.16
+Stable tag: 1.2.17
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Allows you to use Gravity Forms to update any post on the front end.

 == Description ==

-Requires PHP 5.2.
+**Requires PHP 5.3 or greater**

 Allows you to use Gravity Forms to update any post on the front end.
 If you use the "Gravity Forms + Custom Post Types", you can even update custom post types and use custom taxonomies.

-This started as an update to the Gravity Forms Update Post plugin developed by p51labs here.
-It has evolved into a completely rewritten plugin that streamlines the system, adds some new support for more fields, and adds more interfaces and filters.

-= Compatibility =

-Here is how it does NOT really support the original version:

-*   All of the delete functionality has been removed.
-It didn't have anything to do with Gravity Forms, so I thought it should be in a separate plugin or users can manually add it.
-It seemed like it complicated things in a way that distracted from the main function of the plugin.
-And I wasn't getting a lot of feedback that users were using it.
-*   You can NOT just send a URL get variable and have a form populate with existing content and be editable.
-I wanted another layer to that.
-So you have to include a nonce as well, however, there is a built in function for creating edit links to make up for that.

-So it isn't very compatible.
-Plain and simple, you will have to change something to start using this plugin if you were using the original, but I don't think it will be very hard and I did keep the original query variable that was used before.

-= New Features =
+= Features =

 * Supports custom field file uploading and deletion with thumbnails or mime type icons for existing items.
 * Fixed a bugs on multi selects and checkboxes.
 * Fixed bug on Categories.
 * Completely removed the ability to delete posts.
 * There are some filters to customize things now.
 * Adds non-query-var template method to setup a form.
 * Adds a really basic shortcode to setup a form (UPDATE: This is still supported, but it is better to use the addition, below, to the gravityform shortcode).
 * Adds an additional attribute to the gravityform shortcode: "update"

 = SHORTCODE =